fairdirect/foodrescue-app/README.md

     TODO: Include the directory `src/android/assets/` into the repo, then remove the step above to create it.

-11. **Adapt the makefile.** Due to open issues with the build process, right now you have to adapt `src/CMakeLists.txt` to your system as follows:

-    * In `set(foodrescue_EXTRA_LIBS …)` adapt the path to `libQt5Concurrent.so` for your system.
+11. **Adapt the makefile.** Due to open issues with the build process, right now you have to adapt `src/CMakeLists.txt` to your system.
+In `set(foodrescue_EXTRA_LIBS …)` adapt the path to `libQt5Concurrent.so` for your system.
+(TODO: This is bad because it ties the application source code to one specific Android ABI, making cross-compiling for different architectures uncomfortable.)

 ## 5.5.
 Android Build Process

-The following instructions create and install an APK package that will run successfully as an app under Android.
-The commands as shown below are for the `armeabi-v7a` Android ABI, but you can adapt them to your targeted ABI; the instructions have been tested successfully for both `armeabi-v7a` and `x86` already.
+With the following instructions, you can create an Android APK package, install it to an Android device and run Food Rescue App there.
+As detailed in section [5.4.
+Android Development Setup](#54-android-development-setup), the commands below are shown for the armeabi-v7a Android ABI, but you can adapt them to your targeted ABI easily.

 1. **Enter into the repository directory.**